TheJRapp/Natron/Documentation/source/guide/getstarted-about-mainconcepts.rst

 The Color layer is the base layer.
 Color layer has channels R,G,B,A R,G,B codes the color of the pixels in Red Green blue A codes the transparency of the pixel called Alpha.
 When A=0 the pixel is transparent.
-When A=1 the pixel is transparent The image can have as many layers as you want describing, the motion, the depth of your image or whatever else you want
+When A=1 the pixel is transparent The image can have as many layers as you want describing the motion, the depth of your image, or whatever else you want

-.. note::  You cannot see the stacking of the layers as in  as in Photoshop or After Effects.
-In Natron you will have different branches of your node tree that are Merged together.
+.. note::  You cannot see the stacking of the layers as in Photoshop or After Effects.
+In Natron you will have different branches of your node tree that are merged together.
 The Merge node is the good way to stack layers.

 Image Flow
 ##########